fnalways/terminus-docs/docs/manual/platform-architecture.md

 ### Other middlewares

-The Olares application store includes common middleware such as [Grafana](https://grafana.com/) for visualization, [MongoDB](https://www.mongodb.com/) for document storage, and [Chaos Mesh](https://chaos-mesh.org/) for chaos engineering.
+The Olares application store includes common middleware such as [Grafana](https://grafana.com/) for visualization, [MongoDB](https://www.mongodb.com/) for document storage, and [Chaos Mesh](https://chaos-mesh.org/) for chaos testing.

 ## Application framework